Sharp Shoulder Blade Pain

 Could your issue be knots and trigger points?

-Sure, and those knots can be reduced with massage, myofascial release, foam rolling and trigger point devices.
+Sure, and these knots can be reduced with physical therapy, massage, myofascial release, foam rolling and trigger point devices.

-If foam rolling and massage hasn’t worked yet, consider the possibility that your source of pain is not from knotted muscles.
-You may just need to give the nerve a chance.
+If foam rolling and massage hasn’t worked yet, consider the possibility that your source of pain is not from knotted muscles and muscle tension.

 Personally, I give each treatment method a few weeks to produce a 50% reduction of symptoms.
 If these results aren’t found, then we simply move on to another method.
-The logical choice with “midback knots” is to address cervical nerves.
+The logical choice with “midback knots” is to address non-painful, dysfunctional levels of the neck and upper back..

 You’ve probably already experienced nerve pressure in your life.